 - Comes in boys and men’s sizes (20″ to 36″)

 Arena is another one of the heavy-hitter swim gear manufacturers.
-Their gear is consistently awesome, and I have used their training suits and racing suits (the Arena ST 2.0 Jammer is my favorite cheap tech suit).
+Their gear is consistently awesome, and I have used their training suits and racing suits (the Arena ST 2.0 Jammer is my favorite cheap tech suit) frequently over the years.

 The Arena MaxLife Swim Brief is just one of their briefs for men, but it’s my favorite for its bright colors and patterns.